from fastai.vision.all import *

 device='cuda:0', requires_grad=True)]

-What do these numbers mean? you say!
-These are the learned parameters of the model essentially, the weights that have been optimized during training.
-They’re the secret sauce that allows the model to identify whether an image is a basset hound, a tabby cat, or anything else.
+What do these numbers mean, you ask?
+Essentially, they represent the learned parameters of the model— the weights that have been fine-tuned during training.
+These weights form the “secret sauce” that enables the model to distinguish between, say, a basset hound and a tabby cat.

 To answer the burning question from before, let’s dive into the marvels of neural networks.
 Yes, Jeremy Howard has an amazing notebook called “How does a neural net really work?” that’s perfect for beginners.
 But, I’m here to give you a walkthrough with a dash of humor!